I am recently diagnosed with macular edema. What is the difference between macular degeneration and macular edema?

 Thanks for your question

 I am sorry to hear that.
-Macular edema is a condition in which fluids are accumulated in retinal layers and the thickness of retina increase.
+Macular edema is a condition in which fluids are accumulated in retinal layers and the thickness of retina increases.

-In macular degeneration,there is no accumulation of fluid but there is degeneration and loss of retina outer layers and by OCT, the retina can be thinner than normal.
+In macular degeneration,there is no accumulation of fluid but there is degeneration and loss of retinal cells and by OCT, the retina is thinner than normal.

-For more information about types of macular degeneration and how to slow the progression of macular degeneration, please click here.
+For more information about types of macular degeneration and how to prevent the progression of macular degeneration, please click here